smallhadroncollider/cmt/README.md

 cabal install cmt
 ```

-Make sure you run `cabal update` if you haven't run it recently.
+Make sure you run `cabal update` first if you haven't run it recently.

 ### Building